 Please know that a parent or guardian must be present at the time of vaccination.
-While our current visitation policy at our clinic locations currently limits each child to have one caregiver at a visit, more than one parent or guardian can come for vaccination appointments if those additional adults plan to be vaccinated at the same time.
+Our current visitation policy at our clinic locations allow two caregivers per child at a visit, so both parents or guardians can also be vaccinated at the same time.

 Until all members of a family are vaccinated, we encourage the family to practice all necessary safety precautions, including wearing a mask, washing your hands thoroughly and often, and social distancing when out of their home.